google/WebFundamentals/src/site/documentation/performance/optimizing-content-efficiency/resource-caching.markdown

 “no-cache” indicates that the returned response cannot be used to satisfy a subsequent request to the same URL without first checking with the server if the response has changed.
 As a result, if a proper validation token (ETag) is present, no-cache will incur a roundtrip to validate the cached response, but can eliminate the download if the resource has not changed.

-By contrast, “no-store” is much simpler, as it simply disallows the browser and all intermediate caches to store any version of the returned response - e.g. response containing private personal or banking data.
+By contrast, “no-store” is much simpler, as it simply disallows the browser and all intermediate caches to store any version of the returned response - e.g. one containing private personal or banking data.
 Everytime the user requests this asset, a request is sent to the server and a full response is downloaded each and every time.

 ### "public" vs. "private"